 A. American physicians were taught that celiac disease (celiac sprue for old timers) was a very rare condition affecting only 1 person out of 5,000.
 Doctors call this a “zebra.”
 In medical school they are told that if they hear hoof beats, they should “think horses, not zebras.”
 In other words, always consider the most common cause for a symptom rather than something “rare.”

 It turns out that celiac disease is actually more like a horse than a zebra.
-A study last year revealed that celiac disease may affect as many as 1 in 100 healthy Caucasians.
+A study in 2012 revealed that celiac disease may affect as many as 1 in 100 healthy Caucasians.
 Sensitivity to gluten runs in families.
 If a parent, sibling or child has diagnosed celiac disease, the chances that others in the family will also have it becomes 1 in 22.